nchevobbe/nicolaschevobbe.com/_posts/2019-01-17-webconsole-2018-retrospective.md

   }
 </style>

-In 2017, we rewrote and shipped the WebConsole frontend using React.
+In 2017, we rewrote and shipped the WebConsole using React.
 But our work wasn't done, it was only the stepping stone for where we wanted the WebConsole to be: close the gap with Chrome and ship unique features that would make users more productive.

 <video src="/images/posts_assets/2019-01-17/2018.mp4" alt="Screencast of 2018 ASCII art appearing in the console" autoplay=true muted=true loop=true/>